School governors and trustees say they are prepared for COVID impact

 While they are uncertain about the longer-term impact of COVID-19 on pupil outcomes, mental health and well-being, governors and trustees said they were confident in their ability to continue to monitor and address these as part of their governance role.

-A study from Ofsted and the National Governance Association (NGA) shows that the business of governing has continued throughout the COVID-19 pandemic.
+The study "Governing in unprecedented times" from Ofsted and the National Governance Association (NGA) shows that the business of governing has continued throughout the COVID-19 pandemic.
 However, the support provided to governing boards to address the challenges posed by COVID-19 has varied depending on school and area, governors and trustees said.

 The research explores the views of governors and trustees in the months during lockdown when schools were closed to most pupils.
 It looks at how those governing responded to COVID-19, as well as the longer-term challenges they face as all pupils return to school.